STA 9890 - Fundamentals of ML: I. Introduction to ML

 This is a all a bit circular, but it lets us break our overarching goal (small test error) into two parts:

-We can only be confident that we’ll have a small test error when these both of these are true.
+We can only be guaranteed that we’ll have a small test error when these both of these are true.
 Again - and just to be clear - having a small training error is important, but it is only necessary and not sufficient to have a small test error.

 We can simply observe training error, so much of our theoretical analysis focuses on understanding the generalization gap.
 For now, let’s think about the generalization gap of plain linear regression (OLS).
 It is not hard to show (and we might show in class next week) that, if the OLS model is true, the expected training MSE is: